ISCB-Academy/Template/README.md

 - If you would like to complain/suggest/contribute to this project, feel free to open a issue :heart_decoration:
 - Please follow our [FIXME - contributing guidelines](https://github.com/ISCB-Academy/FIXME/blob/main/CONTRIBUTING.md).

+## Citation

+If you use any of teh materials of this lesson, please cite as:
+> FIXME

 ## License

 This work is licensed under a